tonyx/Sharpino/README.md

 ## News:

+- version 1.6.0: starting removing kafka for aggregates (will be replaced somehow).
+Use eventstore based state viewers instead.
 New sample: started an example of Restaurant/Pub management.
 (Sample 6)
 - Version 1.5.8: fix in adding events with stateId when adding more events (only the first stateId matters in adding many events, so the rest are new generated on the fly)
 - Version 1.5.7: